sreekanath/Phase-7/AWS/VPC/VPC-Practice.md

 ---

-when we should go for NAT?
+**when we should go for NAT?**

   * connect to private-in-1 (from public-in-1 or public-in-2), try to run the command: apt-get update- y (or) apt-get install nginx -y

   * Nothing will be connected to internet, download from internet as this is private instance(belongs to private subnet) and traffic controlled by private route table.

   * NAT Gateways will allow only one way traffic, i.e., private instance can connect to the internet but, internet can't connect to the private instance.

+**Note that..**

+To delete the entire network, follow the below steps,

+* Delete EC2 instances.

+* Delete NAT

+* Delete Elastic IPs

+* Delete VPC.
+(It will automatcally removed SG, IGW, RT, Subnets etc)